insooeric/2D-Maze-Game/README.md

 # 2D-Maze-Game
-This game is programmed in Java.<br />
+2D Maze game.
+The player moves around the maze to escape from the randomly generated maze.
+Clearing time will be recorded and displayed once the game is cleared.

+This MazeGame was developed in Eclipse, with Java.

+# Description
+## Input
-The primary goal of this project is to generate a random maze using an algorithm and escape from it.
+The input of this game is simple and easy.

-## Algorithm
+Player Movement: W/A/S/D

+If you
 In order to generate a randome maze, a following Pseudocode is used.
 Type of map array is setted in Integer.
 Odd number represents wall, and even number represents ground.